Maternal Health Centers - Community Services Program

 Rockflower is in an ongoing partnership with Community Services Pakistan (CSP) to establish maternal health facilities in some of the most remote surrounding villages of Muzaffarabad.
 An initial investment in December 2015, provided a temporary health center in Chiran, UC Said Pur which enabled women in the area to access maternal health assistance for the first time.
-We are now expanding the mandate to build a permanent facility that will serve the remote 18 villages in the Union Council of Said Pur.
+We have since expanded the mandate to build a permanent facility that will serve the remote 18 villages in the Union Council of Said Pur.

 These are some of the results of this initial investment: